 You can also remove the battery and store it in a warm room in your home.
 Keep in mind that cold batteries can freeze and may crack.

-Invest in a quality car cover.
-If you store your car outside, make sure that cover is waterproof and is securely attached to your car so that high winds don't blow it off.
+Invest in a quality car cover for storage.
+If you store your car outside, make sure that cover is waterproof and securely attached to your car so high winds don't blow it off.
 Universal and custom-fit car covers are available at online retailers and at auto parts stores.
-There is a big difference between a $25 universal-fit car cover and a $300 high-quality model-specific cover.
-Your best bet is to get one that's breathable and keeps out moisture.
+There is a big difference between a $25 universal-fit car cover and a $300 high-quality model-specific cover; your best bet is to get one that's breathable and keeps out moisture.
 Never cover your car with a plastic tarp as it will severely scratch the paint.

 A basic car cover is worthwhile if you store your car inside because it can protect your car's freshly waxed exterior from accumulating dust and dirt.
 In addition, Reckow said, a thicker car cover provides a layer of protective padding for your car's exterior in case you bump it while you move items around in your garage.

-It's easier to have another set of hands available when putting a cover on your car; it also eliminates the risk of having the cover touch the ground, picking up grit.
-However, before you put the cover on, make sure all the windows and doors are fully closed and that valuables and necessities are out of the passenger compartment.
-You don't want to open a covered, storage-ready car just to get your cell phone's car charger.
+It's easier to have another set of hands available when putting a cover on your car; it also eliminates the risk of having the cover touch the ground and picking up grit.
+However, before you put the cover on, make sure all the windows and doors are fully closed and that valuables and necessities are out of the passenger compartment — you don't want to open a covered, storage-ready car just to get your cell phone's car charger.
 If you have a fixed antenna, you'll also want to remove it before covering up.
 You can put the antenna in your trunk or on the floor by the passenger seat so it's readily available for reinstallation.

-In addition to a car cover, consider a car jacket.
-Just drive your car onto the jacket, put a soft car cover on it (this is a must) and zip up the outer plastic jacket.
+In addition to a car cover, consider a vehicle jacket for storage.
+Just drive your car onto the jacket, put a soft car cover on it (this is a must), and zip up the outer plastic jacket.
 This solution provides protection from moisture, rust, rodents and dust.
 "I once stored a '66 Chevelle convertible, stripped of paint, right on a lakefront in Michigan,” Reckow said.
 "After one winter, there was not a lick of surface rust.”
 Make sure your car is completely dry and cool before putting any kind of cover on it.